mohammadhasanloo/NN-CA5-1.QA-System-2.CIFAR-10-Image-Classification-Leveraging-Vision-Transformers/README.md

 In the following sections, we also observe examples of the model's responses to test data, where both models provide the same answer.

-# Part 2: Transformer Vision to Classify Images
+# Part 2: CIFAR-10 Image Classification: Leveraging Vision Transformers

 ## Introduction